thedabworthyglitch/yeast/README.md

 - Supports Spotify playlist, track and albums.

 ### ‣ How to setup?
-You can watch this video for easy understanding to setup this app

 As soon as you install the app, it will ask for few values which are described below and after the installation make sure to set timeout(ms) value `30000`.